wso2/docs-is/en/docs/samples/role-based-adaptive-auth.md

 # Configure Role-Based Adaptive Authentication

-This page guides you through configuring role-based adaptive authentication for a sample web application using a sample hardware key authenticators.
+This page guides you through configuring role-based adaptive authentication for a sample web application using a sample hardware key authenticator.

 ----

-If you have have your own application, click the button below.
+If you have your own application, click the button below.

 <a class="samplebtn_a" href="../../guides/configure-adaptive-auth" target="_blank" rel="nofollow noopener">I have my own application</a>